-Step 1: Find a spot where you can work on obedience training for 10-15 minutes a day without any interruptions.
+Step 1: Find a spot where you can work on obedience training for 10 to 15 minutes a day without any interruptions.
 Spending any longer than 15 minutes pushes the boundaries of your dog’s attention span too far, so they won’t really pay attention after that.

-This works for teaching your dog to sit, stay, roll over, or any trick you want to teach them.
+When you’re training your dog, it’s the best time to teach them not to jump when they see food.
+These steps also work for teaching your dog to sit, stay, roll over, or any trick you want to teach them.
 Never spray your dog directly in the eyes, nose, or mouth, but make sure you get their attention, so they learn that being naughty and rambunctious results in getting sprayed.

-If your dog is frightened of loud sounds, give them a quick cuddle and lots of love.
+Step 4: If your dog is frightened of loud sounds, give them a quick cuddle and lots of love.
 This will help them feel safe in the moment, and it will further cement the idea that you’re the one in the protector role.

 Yelling at your dog is the human equivalent of barking at them.
 Teaching your dog to respond with aggression will only make them feel the need to assert their dominance, which is the opposite of what you want.
 Be consistent in your training.

 If you’re training a puppy, you may want to take a page from a mama dog’s book and scruff them.
 Picking up a puppy by the scruff of their neck and firmly telling them “no” is an effective training technique that doesn’t harm your puppy.

 As your dog ages, you can still grab them by the scruff as a means of establishing your position as pack alpha.
 Just make sure you’re gentle, and don’t try to pick up an adult dog this way, as it places too much weight on the neck.

 One of the best ways to earn your dog’s respect is simply spending time together outside of training and playtime.
 This teaches your dog they can relax with you, and it’s a great bonding experience.

 Step 1: Make sure your dog is happy and well fed.